fluent/fluent-bit-docs/pipeline/outputs/syslog.md

 ### Adding Structured Data Authentication Token

 Some services use the structured data field to pass authentication tokens (e.g. `[<token>@41018]`), which would need to be added to each log message dynamically.
 However, this requires setting the token as a key rather than as a value.
-Here's an example of how that might be achieved, using `AUTH_TOKEN` as an [variable](../../administration/configuring-fluent-bit/classic-mode/variables.md)
+Here's an example of how that might be achieved, using `AUTH_TOKEN` as a [variable](../../administration/configuring-fluent-bit/classic-mode/variables.md):

 {% tabs %}
 {% tab title="fluent-bit.conf" %}